gufolabs/gufo_acme/docs/examples/acme_sign.md

 ```  py title="acme_sign.py" linenums="26" hl_lines="8"
 --8<-- "examples/acme_sign.py:26:36"
 ```
-We're instantiating `ACMEClient` directly from state by using `from_state()` method.
-Note, we're restoring state not into the `ACMEClient`, but in our `SignACMEClient` subclass.
+We're instantiating `AcmeClient` directly from state by using `from_state()` method.
+Note, we're restoring state not into the `AcmeClient`, but in our `SignAcmeClient` subclass.
 The new `client` instance
 loads the private key, directory, and account information directly from state.